Anointed and Appointed to be the Son of God in these Last Days

 God chooses a young man…

 Though he was from a poor family, without the kind of education that most would think as promising, he was a young man of extraordinary mettle and devotion.
-He was 22 years old.
+He was 22 years old back then.

 At this age, he was already a young preacher, an evangelist, with a powerful way of preaching, which he enjoyed immensely.
 Even while still in Bible College, his mouth was like a spout from which the Word of God flowed.
 And his heart, like a wellspring of words that could only be divinely appointed.